-- A) A student may repeat a course in their study plan in order to raise the cumulative average to the required limit if the course mark is lower than B. The course credit hours are only computed once alongside the newly earned grade. - B) A student who fails to pass a compulsory course must repeat it in a following semester.
+- A) A student may repeat a course in their study plan in order to raise the cumulative average to the required limit if the course mark is lower than B. The course credit hours are only computed once alongside the newly-earned grade. - B) A student who fails to pass a compulsory course must repeat it in a following semester.
+The grade earned in the repeat is entered onto his/her record.
 However, if he/she fails, the course's credit hours are deleted from the cumulative average and the average of the semester in which he/she failed shall not be amended. - C) A student who fails an elective course may repeat the same course or take any other elective in order to meet the requirements of the validated programme's study plan.
 The new grade of the repeated exam is entered onto his/her semester and cumulative averages.
-However, if he/she fails, the course's credit hours are deleted from the cumulative average and the average of the semester in which he/she failed shall not be amended.
+However, If he/she fails, the course's credit hours are deleted from the cumulative average and the average of the semester in which he/she failed shall not be amended.